Paper, frames, transparency, ink, tape

-A New York Times article from 1910 describes Baltimore, Maryland adopting strict laws of segregation in housing after a black man moves into a predominantly white neighborhood.
+A New York Times article from 1910 describes Baltimore, Maryland adopting strict laws of segregation in housing after a Black man moves into a predominantly white neighborhood.
 The borders which contain the portraits of the man and various lawyers morph with red lines into a bird, then the letter "R" in "Retreat", a poem about escape from the city to the countryside.

-Exhibited at St. Charles Projects, May 2017.
+Exhibited at St. Charles Projects, Baltimore, May 2017